Onibex/OnibexOneConnect/Smart_Gateway/Using_the_Smart_Gateway/README.md

 # Using the Smart Gateway

-This folder contains the **day-to-day operation guide** for the Smart Gateway: once the platform is already deployed and running, these manuals walk you through configuring users, connecting SAP, streaming data to downstream destinations, and monitoring the whole pipeline.
+This folder contains the **general configurations** for the Smart Gateway: once the platform is already deployed and running, these manuals walk you through configuring users, connecting SAP, streaming data to downstream destinations, and monitoring the whole pipeline.

 > ℹ️ Looking to deploy the Smart Gateway infrastructure itself (on AWS, Azure, or SAP BTP)?
 See the [AWS](../AWS/), [Azure](../Azure/), or [BTP](../BTP/) folders instead.
 This folder assumes the platform is already up and reachable in a browser.